 Inflect logo

 Tirana is the primary digital gateway for organizations targeting high-growth markets in Southeast Europe.
-Its almost entirely renewable power grid makes it a premier destination for sustainable regional workloads requiring proximity to the Balkan corridor.
+Its nearly 100% renewable power grid makes it a top choice for sustainable regional workloads requiring proximity to the Balkan corridor.
+Positioning infrastructure here secures a foothold in a maturing market with direct reach into neighboring Kosovo and North Macedonia.

 Tirana: At A Glance